Anxiety disorder: Lifestyle and diet

+Lifestyle changes include exercise, for which there is moderate evidence for some improvement, regularizing sleep patterns, reducing caffeine intake, and stopping smoking.
+Stopping smoking has benefits for anxiety as great as or greater than those of medications.
+A meta-analysis found 2000 mg/day or more of omega-3 polyunsaturated fatty acids, such as fish oil, tended to reduce anxiety in placebo-controlled and uncontrolled studies, particularly in people with more significant symptoms.

 Cannabis

-As of 2019, there is little evidence for cannabis in treating anxiety disorders.
+As of 2019, there is little evidence for the use of cannabis in treating anxiety disorders.

-Children
+Treatments for children

 Both therapy and a number of medications have been found to be useful for treating childhood anxiety disorders.
 Therapy is generally preferred to medication.

-Cognitive behavioral therapy (CBT) is a good first therapy approach.
-Studies have gathered substantial evidence for treatments that are not CBT-based as being effective forms of treatment, expanding treatment options for those who do not respond to CBT.
+Cognitive behavioral therapy (CBT) is a good first-line therapy approach.
+Studies have gathered substantial evidence for treatments that are not CBT-based as effective forms of treatment, expanding treatment options for those who do not respond to CBT.
 Although studies have demonstrated the effectiveness of CBT for anxiety disorders in children and adolescents, evidence that it is more effective than treatment as usual, medication, or wait list controls is inconclusive.
 Like adults, children may undergo psychotherapy, cognitive-behavioral therapy, or counseling.
 Family therapy is a form of treatment in which the child meets with a therapist together with the primary guardians and siblings.
 Each family member may attend individual therapy, but family therapy is typically a form of group therapy.
 Art and play therapy are also used.
-Art therapy is most commonly used when the child will not or cannot verbally communicate, due to trauma or a disability in which they are nonverbal.
+Art therapy is most commonly used when the child will not or cannot verbally communicate due to trauma or a disability in which they are nonverbal.
 Participating in art activities allows the child to express what they otherwise may not be able to communicate to others.
 In play therapy, the child is allowed to play however they please as a therapist observes them.
 The therapist may intercede from time to time with a question, comment, or suggestion.
 This is often most effective when the family of the child plays a role in the treatment.

-If a medication option is warranted, antidepressants such as SSRIs and SNRIs can be effective.
-Fluvoxamine is effective in treating a range of anxiety disorders in children and adolescents.
-Minor side effects with medications, however, are common.